MrWillian/covid-tracker/README.md

 # Covid Tracker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br />
-This is a code repository for the corresponding video tutorial in References;
+This is a code repository for the corresponding video tutorial in References. <br />
-This is a Covid-19 Tracker produced in ReactJS that show cases and charts of Covid in all World, and each country.
+Covid Tracker produced in ReactJS that show cases and charts of Covid-19 in all World, and each country.

 <br />